Fuji-Ya in Minneapolis closes: Minnesota's first sushi restaurant out at Lyn-Lake | City Pages

 Will Fuji-Ya reemerge elsewhere?
 Unclear!
 Its owners did not respond to calls and messages.

 In 1959, original owner Reiko Weston opened Fuji-Ya at 814 LaSalle Av.
-S. in downtown Minneapolis.
-Two years after his 1988 death, the restaurant shut down until 1997, when new owners Carol and Tom Hanson reopened at 2640 Lyndale Av.
+S. in downtown Minneapolis, where it operated until shifting over to its longtime riverside home at 420 S. 1st St. in 1968.
+Two years after Weston's 1988 death, the restaurant shut down until 1997, when new owners Carol Hanson, who's Weston's daughter, and her husband Tom reopened at 2640 Lyndale Av.
 S. The Hansons moved things to Lyn-Lake in 2001 and, four years later, opened a St. Paul outpost, which lasted a decade.
-Current owner Synergy Property acquired the business for $1.5 million in 2014, the Minneapolis-St. Paul Business Journal reports.
+Current owner Synergy Property acquired the business plus the building for $1.5 million in 2014, the Minneapolis-St. Paul Business Journal reports.

 Fuji-Ya won our Best Japanese Restaurant prize in 2010.
 We loved its happy hour.